UKE-AGSchlueter/APS_Test/README.md

 After downloading the script you can open it using your preferred IDE and adjust the file path in line 28.

 ### Input file
 Your input file needs to be an excel file, including a column for your peptides and your two groups which should be marked with a "1_" and a "2_" in front of the column names.
+Peptide abundances should be log2 transfomed and the matrix should not contain missing values.
 |Peptides	|1_Sample_Name|2_Sample_Name|1_Sample_Name|2_Sample_Name|1_Sample_Name|1_Sample_Name|
 |---------|-------------|-------------|-------------|-------------|-------------|-------------|
 |Peptide1 |	    18.66   |	    18.3164 |	    18.617  |	    18.101  |	    18.3899 |	    18.215  |